JTinkers/ScribeBot/README.md

 --close ScribeBot entirely
 core.close()

---emulate key presses for a sequence of keys
+--emulate presses and releases for a sequence of keys
 --seq: sequence of keys to emulate
 --delay: delay after which each key should be emulated - default: 100ms input.sendKeyPress(seq, delay)

---emulate key press and release for a key, use hex values for other keys
+--emulate key press and release
 --virtualkey: key from virtualkey enum to emulate input.sendKeyPress(virtualkey)